richard-shan/fabRepo/docs/lessons/week4/milling.md

 ## Bantam Setup

-Before milling the board, the settings had to be configured in Bantam.
-For this board specifically, the Material Offset Z was 0.01mm and the GCODE was 88mm by 30mm by 8mm.
+Before milling the board, the settings had to be configured in Bantam Tools Software.
+For this board specifically, the Material Offset Z was 0.01mm and the total job dimensions were 88mm by 30mm by 8mm.

 <center>
 <img src="../../../pics/week4/settingUpBantam.jpg" alt="Bantam config" width="500"/>